 - Start by installing the Prodly AppOps managed package in the org to use as your control org.

 - Complete Onboarding with your CSM and Account Manager.

 - Specify the Salesforce environments you intend to deploy to/from.

-- Import from deployment templates and/or create reusable deployment plans and data sets.
+- Install deployment templates and/or create reusable deployment plans and data sets.

 - Customize data set elements, containing parent and child relationships, objects, and fields.